numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 -------------------------------------

 The following table lists relevant changes and unchanged behaviours.
-Please see the `Old implementation`_ for a detailed explenation of the rules that lead to the "Old results", and the following sections for the rules explaining the new
+Please see the `Old implementation`_ for a detailed explanation of the rules that lead to the "Old result", and the following sections for the rules detailing the new.
-Please see the backwards compatibility section for a discussion of how these changes are likely to impact users in practice.
+The backwards compatibility section discusses how these changes are likely to impact users.

 Note the important distinction between a 0-D array like ``array(2)`` and arrays that are not 0-D, such as ``array([2])``.